txje/Unicycler/README.md

 ### Advanced options

 Run `unicycler --help_all` to see a complete list of the program's options.
-These allow you to turn off parts of the pipeline, specify the location of tools (if they are not available in PATH) and adjust various settings:
+These allow you to turn off parts of the pipeline, specify the location of tools (only necessary if they are not in PATH) and adjust various settings:
 ```
 SPAdes assembly:
   These options control the short read SPAdes assembly at the beginning of the Unicycler pipeline.